-The third scope purchased this past year 2017, is a transnasal scope for $38,121.09.
+The third scope purchased in 2017, is a transnasal scope for $38,121.09.
 It is a thin scope, less than half the size of the conventional EGD scope.
 It provides excellent visualization of the throat, esophagus, upper stomach, lower stomach and the duodenum (first part of the small intestine).
 It assists in detecting esophageal masses that may not be detectable with the use of a regular sized scope.

 Interviewed on Global BC NewsGlobal News Interviewed the Smith family and posted the news clip on Health Headline on Heartburn on May 2, 2012

 Website and Facebook Page CreatedWebsite and Facebook Page created by Cliff Blank

 Jay Triano Radio AnnouncementFeb 27th Jay Triano- former head coach of NBA’s Toronto Raptors, made a radio announcement about the signs and symptoms of Esophageal Cancer.
 It was broadcasted on local Bell Media radio stations.

 $27,000 raised for RCH scopeOver $27,000 was raised and will go towards the purchase of gastroscope in the future to detect cancer at the Royal Columbian Hospital.

 Second Annual WalkApril 17th was the Second Annual Walk at Minnekhada

 RCH Published an Educational PamphletRoyal Columbia Hospital along with Fraser Health published a ‘What you need to know about Esophageal Cancer’ pamphlet.
 It has Gary’s story on the back and was distributed to medical offices around BC